10-12-white/cryptography_beginner/article.md

 Specifically, the ASD endorses the lattice-based ML-KEM (Module-Lattice-Based Key-Encapsulation Mechanism), noting that the imperative of quantum-safety warrants the overhead.
 The government is prioritising future-proofing long-lived data systems against the "harvest now, decrypt later" threat, despite the associated operational costs and performance impact.
 The ASD generally encourages a pure-PQC transition by its 2030 goal, favouring the higher security level ML-KEM-1024 for long-term use, while accepting ML-KEM-768 until 2030.

-Global Standards and Trust Landscape
+### Global Standards and Trust Landscape

 The global landscape of cryptographic standards is divided between adherence to NIST-selected algorithms and independent national security mandates.
 While many countries align with NIST PQC standards, key nations maintain unique, stringent standards for their classified systems.
 * United States: Driven by NIST for public standards and the NSA (via CNSA 2.0) for classified systems, the US sets a pure PQC requirement for National Security Systems (NSS) by 2035, viewing hybrid schemes strictly as an interim measure.
-* European Union/Germany/France: Bodies like the German BSI and French ANSSI recommend NIST algorithms but also endorse alternatives (e.g., FrodoKEM, Classic McEliece) for diversification and actively recommend hybrid schemes during the transition, reflecting a more flexible policy than the US long-term goal.
+* European Union/Germany/France: Bodies like the German BSI and French ANSSI recommend NIST algorithms but also endorse alternatives (e.g., FrodoKEM, Classic McEliece) for diversification and actively recommend hybrid schemes during the transition.
-* China and South Korea: Both nations have pursued developing and standardising their own national PQC algorithms separate from the NIST process (e.g., South Korea's HAETAE and China's domestic candidates), reflecting a priority for digital sovereignty and national control over cryptographic assurance.
+* China and South Korea: Both nations have pursued developing and standardising their own national PQC algorithms separate from the NIST process (e.g., South Korea's HAETAE and China's domestic candidates), reflecting a priority for digital sovereignty.

-Major Challenges and Transition Impact
+### Major Challenges and Transition Impact

 The overall transition to PQC presents significant operational and financial challenges:
 * Resource and Cost Overheads: The shift, particularly to lattice-based cryptography, demands an estimated 30x increase in memory for some applications.
 * Data Footprint: PQC schemes generally involve significantly longer cryptographic keys and signatures, impacting data storage and transmission protocols.